Hacking guide

 - Perform two profiled builds with Docker; one builds from the

-branch, one from the PR's branch. - Run
+masterbranch, one from the PR's branch. - Run

-to generate the profile reports.
-The code should be put in two standalone directories, otherwise the.hi
+ahc-linkin the built images on the example program below, setting the necessaryGHCRTSto generate the profile reports.
+The code should be put in two standalone directories, otherwise the.hi/.ofiles may conflict or be accidentally reused.

-The profiled Docker images contain pre-compiled Cabal
+The profiled Docker images contain pre-compiled Cabal.
+And the example program

 we use to stress-test the linker is: